Strongman (character)

-The Strongman is the name of three different fictional characters appearing in American comic books published by Marvel Comics.
+The Strongman is the name of three characters appearing in American comic books published by Marvel Comics.

 Publication history

-The Bruce Olafson incarnation of Strongman first appeared in Incredible Hulk #3 (September 1962) as a member of the Circus of Crime, and was created by Stan Lee and Steve Ditko.
+The Bruce Olafson incarnation of Strongman first appeared in The Incredible Hulk #3 (September 1962) as a member of the Circus of Crime, and was created by Stan Lee and Steve Ditko.
 The character subsequently appears in The Amazing Spider-Man #16 (September 1964), The Avengers #22 (November 1965), Thor #145 (October 1967), Ghost Rider #72-73 (September–October 1982), The Sensational She-Hulk #1 (May 1989), and X-Men and Power Pack #3 (February 2006).
 The Strongman appeared as part of the "Circus of Crime" entry in the Official Handbook of the Marvel Universe Deluxe Edition #2.